 Thanks to the Pilgrims establishing Plimoth Colony and as the home to many founding fathers, Massachusetts has got a big role in American history.
 For example,

 - Visit Plymoth Rock and the Mayflower II at Plymouth.
-Ever November, Plymouth pus on the America’s Hometown Thanksgiving celebration.
+Every November, Plymouth, MA puts on the America’s Hometown Thanksgiving celebration.

-- Everyone has heard of Salem thanks to the famous witch trials.
-The house of the judge of the Salem Witch Trials is open to visitors.
+- Everyone has heard of Salem thanks to the famous witch trials that make up the lore of haunted Massachusetts.
+The house of the judge of the Salem Witch Trials is open to visitors as well as lots of other cool places.

 - The 970 acre Minute Man National Historic Park in Lexington commemorates the opening salvos of the American Revolution.